wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## User feedback in the statusbar

 Long-running commands can provide user-feedback in the status bar.
 This user feedback is replaced by any new feedback that is placed there (allowing to use it as a progress indicator) and is deleted as soon as the current command sent to _maxima_ is finished.
-It is safe to use `wxstatusbar()` even in libraries that might be used with plain _Maxima_ (as opposed to _wxMaxima_): If _wxMaxima_ isn't present the `wxstatusbar()` command will just be left unevelated.
+It is safe to use `wxstatusbar()` even in libraries that might be used with plain _Maxima_ (as opposed to _wxMaxima_): If _wxMaxima_ isn't present the `wxstatusbar()` command will just be left unevaluated.

     (%i2)   for i:1 thru 10 do (
                 /* Tell the user how far we got */ wxstatusbar(concat("Pass ",i)),
-                /* (sleep n) is a Lisp function, which can be used */ /* with the charcacter "?" before.
+                /* (sleep n) is a Lisp function, which can be used */ /* with the character "?" before.
 It delays the */ /* program execution (here: for 3 seconds) */ ?sleep(3)
             )$